Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-3.md

 at **compile time**) and spring will load the correct bean at **runtime**.

 ## 11-007 Introducing Apache KafkaEvent sourcing, topics, partitions, producer & consumer
+we use kafka as event store in our project.

+### Kafka basics
+- low latency & high throughput
+- holds the data in an immutable, append-only structure called topics.
+We call this data as logs or events.
+It's immutability ensures that you will have all history of data feeds.
+- kafka is fast, resilient, scalable and has high throughput
+- it's resilient as it relies on file system(instead of memory) for storing and caching messages.
+It keeps all messages on disk and use replicas.
+- resilient and fault-tolerant by replication.
+It keeps a configurable amount of replicas to prevent data loss in case of a failure.
+- it's fast because it relies on disk caching and **memory-mapped** files of the underlying OS instead of garbage collector eligible JVM memory.
+A memory mapped file contains the contents of a file in virtual memory.
+The mapping between a file and memory space enables an application to modify the file by reading and writing directly to the memory.
+Accessing memory mapped files is faster than using direct read & write ops as it operators on memory.
+So memory mapped files are faster and have lower I/O latency than using a direct disk access.
+In addition to that, in most operating systems, the memory region assigned to a mapped file is in kernel's page cache.
+That means no copies will be created in the user memory space and it will directly operate on disk cache, which will be faster.
+Page cache consists of physical pages in RAM, corresponds to physical blocks on disc.
+So although kafka uses disk to store the data for resiliency, it actually provides a strong caching mechanism by using disk caching which actually means it works directly on memory of the underlying OS most of the time.
+- scale by partitions.
+Kafka has a natural scaling capability thanks to the partitions inside each topic.
+So you can scale by just increasing the partition number.
+- ordered inside partition.
+Ordering is only guaranteed in a single partition.
+You can put the related data to the same partition by using a partitioning strategy.
+So we use partitioning strategy to insert related data into the same partition.
+- kafka as an event store: a great match for event-driven microservices

+For high availability, it's better to hold the brokers on different servers.

+Kafka producer:
+- sends data to kafka cluster
+- thread safe for multi-threading.
+So in most cases, using a single producer might be enough for the system.

+The replication factor can be as much as the broker number to get higher resiliency.
+But OFC if the replication factor increases, the perf cost is increase a bit as well because with multiple replications, it will require approvals from all of the replicas to finalize a data to be produced on a kafka topic.

+Each partition can only be assigned to a single consumer.
+So a partition can only have one consumer.
+On the other hand, it's possible to read(consume) multiple partitions from a single consumer.

+Yes, we can use a single consumer to consume all the partitions.
+But we can add more consumers up to the number of partition number.

+You can use threads in a single process, or processes on a single machine

+**Kafka consumer concurrency level:** threads -> processes -> machines.
+We can use threads in a single process or processes on a single machine or even processes on different physical machines.
+These are the concurrency levels.

+### Kafka producer basics
+A producer holds a buffer of unsent records per partition.

+- batch.size: the more the batch, the more throughout.
+- linger.ms: used to add a delay on producer for higher throughput. default is 0, so no delay by default!
+So setting this to 10, will cause 10ms delay for each send on the producer.
+- max.in.flight.requests.per.connection: used to limit the in-flight reqs number on producer

+linger.ms tradeoff: increasing it will increase the throughput, but it will also cause a delay as the producer will wait more before sending the data.
+So delay vs throughput tradeoff.

+multiple broker nodes: to achieve high availability and resiliency.

+Another trade-off between performance and resiliency:
+- ack=all: used for better resiliency.
+- ack=1: producer will wait confirmation only from the target broker.
+- ack=0: no resiliency.
+Producer will not wait for any confirmations.

+Note: By default, there is no compression on producer.

+By using compressed data, we can send more data at once through the network and increase the throughput.

+Snapp: Fast compressor with a less compression

+End to end compression: better in performance as compression is done once.

+Note: If you set `retry` config more than 0, there will be a possibility that the order of messages will be lost.
+Because any failed data, can be inserted in the second try and it will be inserted after the records that naturally comes after it.
+To prevent this, you can use max.in.flight.requests.per.connection = 1 (if retires > 0) , so you can only send one **record** at the time.
+But OFC this will affect the perf, because you can't use batching in this case.
+So you need to decide if ordering is important.

+Another tradeoff: retires tradeoff.
+Ordering vs performance

+DefaultPartitioner uses round-robin approach to distribute the load on the partitions.
+That means, it will send data to available partitions one by one in rational order.

+Round-robin: send data to each partition equally in rational order.

+## 12-008 Adding common config module